zaralockheart/uv_monitor/README.md

 3. Google apikey is exposed since this is a public repo and no monetary transaction.

 4. Works only for Android.
-I don't think even web could use this due to plugins.
+It could works on iOS but I am using Linux.
+I don't think web could use this due to plugins.

 5. `key.jks` is also part of this sourcecode since no signing / security required for this application.